-They were built by the monarchs of numerous countries, and in this post, you can discover a list with some of the most famous palaces in the world.
+They were built by the monarchs of numerous countries, and in this post, you can discover a list of some of the most famous palaces in the world.

 1. Palace of Versailles

 The Palace of Versailles is one of the most astounding palaces ever built.
 It became the royal residence of France from 1682 until the start of the French Revolution in 1789 in which the royal family was forced back to Paris.

 The palace was mainly built by Louis XIV and was meant to overwhelm, which eventually would lead to the demise of the monarchy.
-It’s most famous attractions are the Hall of Mirrors, the Royal Opera, the Royal Residences, its immense garden and park with numerous fountains, and last but not least, the two castles located within the compound, the Grand Trianon and the Petit Trianon, and last but not least, the Hameau de la Reine, built by Marie Antoinette.
+Its most famous attractions are the Hall of Mirrors, the Royal Opera, the Royal Residences, its immense garden and park with numerous fountains, and last but not least, the two castles located within the compound, the Grand Trianon and the Petit Trianon, and last but not least, the Hameau de la Reine, built by Marie Antoinette.

 2. Buckingham Palace